The national liquor of El Salvador is called Tic Tac, or “Tic Tack”, depending on where you read about it.

 In fact, it’s very similar to this other crap…Caña Rica.

-This stuff is cheap and gross.
+This stuff is the lowest it get’s.
+I’m pretty sure it’s grain alcohol.
+That’s probably why they show fields of grain on the bottle.
+It’s cheap and gross.
 I’m sure only alcoholics drink it.
 Maybe college students drink it too because it’s so cheap.
 Each bottle is only like $2.

-Anyway, if you ever have the chance to try it, I don’t suggest it.
-Drink a good beer or whip together a mixed drink with other ingredients…just don’t drink this stuff straight or you will regret it.
+Anyway, if you ever have the chance to try Tic Tack, I don’t suggest it.
+The National Liquor of El Salvador is certainly nothing impressive.
+Drink a good beer or whip together a tasty mixed drink with other ingredients…just don’t drink this stuff straight or you will regret it.